 We might never have a free summer, but if we do, this just got bumped to the top of our eternally growing bucket list.

 At the end of the appt, I asked them both if their vet office was hiring or if they knew of anyone hiring; they both said no but asked what my area of expertise was.
 I told them I’d most recently been a social worker for Child Welfare in Oregon, though I’m open to non-social work jobs.
 They offered to keep it in mind and contact me if something came up.

-Wanna know the grand finale of our sketchy meeting with Dr. Hamburger?
-Click here for the update.
+Wanna know the grand finale of our meeting with the sketchy veterinarian?
+Read our Dr. Hamburger Update.